prantlf/jsonlint/README.md

 * Provides 100% compatible interface to the native `JSON.parse` method.
 * Optionally recognizes JavaScript-style comments (CJSON) and single quoted strings (JSON5).
 * Optionally ignores trailing commas and reports duplicate object keys as an error.
+* Optionally checks that also the expected format matches, including sorted object keys.
 * Supports [JSON Schema] drafts 04, 06 and 07.
 * Offers pretty-printing including comment-stripping and object keys without quotes (JSON5).
 * Prefers the native JSON parser if possible to run [7x faster than the custom parser].